magemonkeystudio/fabled/doc/README.md

 [![Build](https://github.com/promcteam/proskillapi/actions/workflows/maven.yml/badge.svg?branch=master)](https://github.com/promcteam/proskillapi/actions/workflows/maven.yml/badge.svg)

-# ProSkillAPI
+# ${project.name}
 Our fork is based on the original skillapi and the forked skillapi by Sentropic.
 * Includes all  premium features from the original premium version of Skillapi found on spigot.

 ## New dynamic editor
-You'll need to use this editor in order for your classes and skills to be compatible with ProSkillAPI.
+You'll need to use this editor in order for your classes and skills to be compatible with ${project.name}.
 * Online Editor: https://promcteam.github.io/proskillapi/

 ## Downloads
-You can download ProSkillAPI form our marketplace
+You can download ${project.name} form our marketplace
 * https://promcteam.com/resources/

 ## PROMCTEAM:
 * Discord | https://discord.gg/RhTyRReKyP

-# proskillapi
+# Development

-If you wish to use ProSkillAPI as a dependency in your projects, include the following in your `pom.xml`
+If you wish to use ${project.name} as a dependency in your projects, include the following in your `pom.xml`

 ```xml
 <repository>